 Example 5: Suppose that the Against Malaria Foundation (AMF) will spend $1M on a malaria net distribution.
 As a result of AMF's commitment, the Gates Foundation contributes $400,000.
 If AMF had not acted, Gates would have spent the $400,000 on something else, half as valuable.
 AMF is player 1, Gates is player 2.

 Example 6: Suppose again that AMF commits $1m to a net distribution.
 But if AMF had put nothing in, DFID would instead have committed $500,000 to the net distribution.
 Now, DFID commits that money to something half as valuable.
 AMF is player 1, DFID is player 2.

 Example 7: 7 people boil a goat in their mother's milk, independently and at the same time.
 According to the Kabbalah, this has terrible implications: -1000 value is lost.
 Suppose that all the damage is done once the first deed is done.

 Example 8: Suppose that there was a position in an EA org, for which there were 6 qualified applicants which are otherwise 'idle'.
 In arbitrary units, the person in that position in that organization can produce an impact of 100 utility.
-The organization is player 1, applicants are players 2-7.
+Applicants are players 1-6, the organization is player 7.

 Example 9: A small Indian state with 10 million inhabitants spends $60 million to vaccinate 30% of their population.
 An NGO which would otherwise be doing something really ineffective, comes in, and by sending reminders, increases the vaccination rate to 35%.
 They do this very cheaply, for $100,000.
 The government is player 1, the indian state is player 2.
 What if, instead, the NGO would have done something equally valuable?